-PeacePlayers International - Northern Ireland (PPI - NI) is an independently registered cross-community peacebuilding charity in Northern Ireland (Ref: XR74498) that uses sport – in particular, basketball – to unite and educate young people from Protestant and Catholic communities.
+PeacePlayers International - Northern Ireland (PPI - NI) is an independently registered cross-community peacebuilding charity in Northern Ireland (Ref: XR74498) that uses sport – in particular, basketball – to unite and educate young people from Protestant and Catholic communities

 By regularly competing together on mixed teams, children from these historically divided groups discover common ground and forge new friendships, while a mix of local and international facilitators help them adjust to the complexities that accompany growing up in a post-conflict society.
 In its last programmatic year, PPI - NI worked with roughly 2,000 participants, while providing services to eight of the ten most disadvantaged communities in Northern Ireland according to the Northern Ireland Statistic and Research Agency.

-Entire classes of children at the Primary 6 and 7 levels (ages 8-11) from neighbouring Protestant and Catholic schools come together for basketball and community relations sessions in mixed groups.
-PPI - NI works with 12 schools in Belfast, four in Lurgan, and has just completed a pilot programme with four schools in Antrim.
+Primary School TwinningsEntire classes of children at the Primary 6 and 7 levels (ages 8-11) from neighboring Controlled (predominantly Protestant) and Maintained (predominantly Catholic) schools come together for basketball and community relations sessions in mixed groups.
+PPI - NI works with 20 schools in Belfast, 4 in Lurgan, and is starting a program with 6 schools in Ballymena.
 In Fall 2010, PPI - NI extended its primary school programme to include half-day introductory twinning sessions with children at the Primary 4 and 5 levels (ages 7-8) in each of these schools.